Dean's Panel Guidelines: Sexual Misconduct

 - The support person is a silent and non-participating presence who is there solely to observe and provide moral support during the hearing itself.
-This person is not to address the Panel, except to ask for a short recess if one of the parties requires some time to compose her/himself or collect his or her thoughts.
+This person is not to address the Panel, except to ask for a short recess if one of the parties requires some time to compose themselves or collect their thoughts.
 The Chair of the Panel has the right at all times to determine what constitutes appropriate behavior on the part of a support person and whether the person may remain at the proceedings.
 Anyone agreeing to act as a support person in a Dean’s Panel must meet with the Panel Chair prior to the proceedings and sign an agreement of confidentiality.
-While the support person may be present to hear information, no written materials are to be shared with support people.

 - The Dean’s Panel will normally begin its formal proceedings (the hearing) no earlier than five (5) business days and no later than fifteen (15) business days after the parties have been sent the Dean’s Panel Notification.

 - Hearing sessions may last no more than two (2) hours at a time unless all parties to the proceeding agree on an extension.

 - Once the Panel is convened, it will meet as frequently as schedules will allow until the proceedings are completed.

 - Panels may meet more than two (2) hours on any given day, but absent extenuating circumstances, may not meet for more than a total of four (4) hours in any 24-hour period.

 - A Panel should conclude its work within three (3) weeks from the first date upon which a meeting is held.
 If the Panel determines that more time may be needed, it may petition in writing the Convening Dean, who may approve an additional extension of no more than one (1) week.